-1. The scheme of examination for the one-year full-time or two-year part-time course of study in Latin-American Studies for the degree of Master of Philosophy shall, subject to the provisions of Regulation 2 below, consist of:

-(a) a dissertation, not exceeding 15,000 words in length, including footnotes, tables, and appendices, but excluding bibliography, on a subject approved by the Degree Committee for the Department of Politics and International Studies;
+- 1. The scheme of examination for the one-year full-time or two-year part-time course of study in Latin-American Studies for the degree of Master of Philosophy shall, subject to the provisions of Regulation 2 below, consist of: - (a) a dissertation, not exceeding 15,000 words in length, including footnotes, tables, and appendices, but excluding bibliography, on a subject approved by the Degree Committee for the Department of Politics and International Studies;

-- (b) three essays, each not exceeding 5,000 words in length, including footnotes, but excluding tables, appendices, and bibliography, on subjects chosen by the candidate, subject to the approval of the Degree Committee, from the following list of modules: - 1.
-Core course: critical issues in Latin-American studies - 2.
-Everyday life in Latin America: interdisciplinary perspectives - 3.
+- (b) three essays, each not exceeding 5,000 words in length, including footnotes, but excluding tables, appendices, and bibliography, on subjects chosen by the candidate, subject to the approval of the Degree Committee, from the following list of modules: - Core course: critical issues in Latin-American studies - 2.
+Everyday life in Latin America: interdisciplinary perspectives2 - 3.
 Latin-American literary culture - 4.
-Power and protest: social movements and the state in Latin America - 5.
-Race and indigeneity in Latin America - 6.
-Latin-American film and visual arts - 7.
-A subject or subjects in Latin-American studies specified from time to time by the Degree Committee waive the requirement for an oral examination.
+Power and protest: social movements and the state in Latin America5.
+Race and indigeneity in Latin America

+- 6. Latin-American film and visual arts - A subject or subjects in Latin-American studies specified from time to time by the Degree Committee - 2.
+The examination shall include an oral examination on the dissertation submitted and on the general field of knowledge within which it falls; save that the Examiners may, at their discretion, waive the requirement for an oral examination.
 In the case of a candidate taking the examination under Regulation 1, such an oral examination may include questions relating to the essays offered by the candidate.

-2. The examination shall include an oral examination on the dissertation submitted and on the general field of knowledge within which it falls; save that the Examiners may, at their discretion,